g0t4/ask-openai.nvim/README.md

         require("ask-openai").setup { }
     end,

-    dependencies = {
+    dependencies = { "nvim-lua/plenary.nvim" },
-        "nvim-lua/plenary.nvim",
-    },
-    -- ⚠️  does not need github/copilot.vim to load before ask-openai, just need to authenticate (one time) w/ copilot.vim/lua before using the copilot provider here
+    -- must authenticate once with copilot.vim/lua before using the above copilot provider -- does not directly depend on github/copilot.vim

-}
+    event = { "CmdlineEnter" }, -- optional, for startup speed
+    -- FYI most of the initial performance hit doesn't happen until the first use }
 ```